RoubenRehman/BabaIsYou-Level-Manager/README.md

 python MainWindow.py
 ```

-Binaries for Linux and Windows will be available soon.

 ### On first Startup
 On first startup, the Level Manager asks you to set PATH to your steamapps folder in which Baba is You is installed.
 The PATH is saved in BabaIsYouLevelManager/steampath.txt under your $HOME directory.
 It will be loaded automatically from that point on and can be changed by clicking the 'Set Steam Path' button.